Selecting Your Paint

 - Lime plasters create stunning finishes that can be customized by mixing in ingredients like walnut shells and glass pearls.
 However, plastering is significantly more work than painting and the per square foot price is higher.
 Lime plasters must be troweled.
 With some practice (try a sample board first!), most people can learn to apply plaster themselves.

 - Unearthed paints are easy to apply.
-Clay, Vega, and Plant Glue Paints can be applied with a brush, roller, or airless sprayer.
+Clay and Vega Italian Marble can be applied with a brush, roller, or airless sprayer.
 Clay Roll-On Plaster can be applied with a brush or a roller.
-Lime Paint should be applied with a brush, unless it is untinted, in which case it can also be rolled on.

 - Try our Clay Roll-On Plaster for a textured finish that is easy to apply.

 Clay Paint and Clay Roll-On Plaster

 - Vibrant shades (A) are created by using full-strength colors.
 To achieve these shades, simply buy a gallon of your desired color.

 - Medium shades (B) are created by mixing full-strength colors and white in a ratio of 3:10.
 To make a B shade, buy three 1/10th gallon packets of color and one gallon of white.
 This will make 1.3 gallons of paint.